Ku Klux Klan Act

 This legislation was asked for by President Grant and passed within one month of when he sent the request to Congress.
 Grant's request was a result of the reports he was receiving of widespread racial threats in the Deep South, particularly in South Carolina.
-He felt that he needed to have his authority broadened before he could effectively intervene.
-After the act's passage, the president had the power for the first time to both suppress state disorders on his own initiative and to suspend the writ of habeas corpus.
+He felt that he needed to have Congress delegate broader authority to the President before he could effectively intervene.
+After the act's enactment, the president had the power for the first time to both suppress state disorders on his own initiative and to suspend the writ of habeas corpus.
 Grant did not hesitate to use this authority on numerous occasions during his presidency, and as a result the KKK was completely dismantled (ending the "first Klan" era) and did not resurface in any meaningful way until the beginning of the 20th century.